 Flying Drone and taking aerial photo could be exciting but there are certain Drones rules and regulation in Bhutan.

-You need to follow before flying drone in Bhutan.
+You need to follow this before flying drone in Bhutan.

 Bhutan is a mountainous country lies along Terrance of the Himalayas, it covers over 60% of forest including different varieties of flora and fauna.